 Your healthcare provider should also check for cancers that may not occur on the skin.
 Tell your healthcare provider about any new symptoms that you get while taking ZELBORAF.

-While taking ZELBORAF, you should avoid going out in the sun.
-When you go outside, wear clothes that protect your skin, including head, face, hands, arms, and legs.
+While taking ZELBORAF, you should avoid sunlight.
+When you go outside, wear clothes that protect your skin, including your head, face, hands, arms, and legs.
 Use lip balm and a broad-spectrum sunscreen with SPF 30 or higher.

-Possible serious side effects of ZELBORAF include severe allergic reactions, severe skin reactions, changes in the electrical activity of your heart called QT prolongation, which can potentially be life-threatening, abnormal liver function tests, and eye problems.
+Possible serious side effects of ZELBORAF include severe allergic reactions, severe skin reactions, potentially life-threatening changes in the electrical activity of your heart called QT prolongation, abnormal liver function tests, and eye problems.
 Tell your doctor if you are pregnant, or plan to become pregnant, as ZELBORAF can harm your unborn baby.